voteflux/flux-website-v2/_posts/2020-10-20-Introducing-Liberals-For-Climate.md

 Yes.
 The [Electoral Act](https://www.legislation.wa.gov.au/legislation/statutes.nsf/main_mrtitle_290_homepage.html) is explicit on what things are allowed and not allowed.

-We have spoken with the WAEC of our intentions and they have informally advised us that there are no issues with our intentions or processes as described.
+We have spoken with the WAEC of our intentions and they acknowledged that our application would be subject to the relevant legislative processes.

 ## Is this ethical?